AIHubCentral/docs/assets/RVC/Local/Codename_Fork.md

 - The codename fork is a <u>[fork</u>](https://docs.aihub.gg/essentials/whats-rvc/#forks) of Applio made by <u>[Codename](https://github.com/codename0og)</u>.

-- This fork has more features compared to others and changes to increase quality.
+- This fork has more features compared to others and changes to potentially increase quality.

+- Codename's fork is for advanced users, so if you don't know much about RVC then it's better if you use <u>[Applio](https://docs.aihub.gg/rvc/local/applio/)</u>.

 - This guide will be only talking about the new features since everything else has been covered in the <u>[Applio guide](https://docs.aihub.gg/rvc/local/applio/)</u>.